 Can a deep plane facelift be combined with other facial rejuvenation features?

 The most common procedures Dr. Kaplan combines with the deep plane facelift for patients are neck lifts so the neck’s youthfulness is restored along with the face, and blepharoplasties, or eyelid surgery, to ensure excess skin and wrinkles around the eyes are removed and reduced to promote a fully rejuvenated face.
+According to the American Board of Facial Cosmetic Surgery, deep plane facelifts can also be combined with injectable fillers to restore volume or Botox to prevent new dynamic wrinkles from forming.

 What do I do if I think a deep plane facelift is right for me?